justUmen/GameScript/README.md

 ## [ English ] Chat :

-Up to you, use the web page or application :
+Your choice, use the web page or application (or nothing :p) :

 |CHAT|OUR CHAT|APPLICATION|
 |---------|---------|--------|